-By 1834, six bands of volunteers had organized and they formed the Firemen’s Charitable & Benevolent Association.
-The lasting importance of this effort probably never occurred to the thirty founders who banded together to provide relief for needy members and the families of their deceased members.
+By 1834, the Firemen’s Charitable & Benevolent Association was formed with the organization of six bands of volunteers.
+The lasting importance of this effort probably never occurred to the 30 founders who banded together to provide relief for needy members and the families of their deceased members.

 It is impossible to separate the history of the fire department in New Orleans from that of the Firemen’s Charitable & Benevolent Association.
 For 37 years, the FCBA administered the city’s fire department as an independent civic body while maintaining its activities as a charitable fraternity.

 Volunteer firemen courageously answered the call to protect New Orleans’ lives and property long after the Civil War.
 However, technological advances would eventually extinguish volunteer fire departments across America.
 Steam engines eliminated the need for men to pump the water, and horse-drawn fire trucks replaced heavy pumps hauled by hand.
 In 1891, New Orleans joined major cities across America in organizing a professional fire department.